 3.3 Peak seasons of the DG whale calls

-the NW site, we detected 15 peak seasons over 13 years and the average time period is 74 days.
+For the NW site, we detected 15 peak seasons over 13 years and the average time period is 74 days.
 The end date of the last peak cannot be determined due to missing data.
 Most peaks started between October to December and finished in January or February.
 However, two extra peaks were found in 2005 and 2010 respectively and one extra peak was detected in 2006, 2010 and 2014.
-Peak seasons re similar pattern during 2002 to 2004.
+Peak seasons were similar in pattern during 2002 to 2004.
 There are more and longer peak seasons in 2005.
 However, information is limited in 2006 and 2007 due to missing data.
-There s no peak found in 2008.
+There was no peak found in 2008.
 In 2009 and 2010, peaks were similar to the previous pattern.
 Longer and stronger peak seasons were observed from 2011 and 2013.
 The peak season analysis is not complete in 2014 due to missing data.

-On the SE site, 24 peak seasons were identified with the study period of 17 years.
+For the SE site, 24 peak seasons were identified over 17 years.
 Mean duration of peak seasons was 62 days.
-Unlike the NW site, most peak seasons were between May to December which is the cooler time of Diego Garcia.
+Unlike the NW site, most peak seasons were in cooler times between May to December.
 In 2002, we detected two consecutive peaks from May to September.
 There was one peak respectively in 2003 and 2004.

 There was a trend that there were more throughout the entire period since there were always more than two peaks from 2011 (except for 2018 since the dataset was incomplete).
 Nevertheless, stronger peaks (more than 90% of whale presence) were more frequent in the later years.
 No peak seasons were detected in 2008.